kaaproject/kaa-rfcs/0007/README.md

 Endpoint should receive latest configuration when it connects to server, if this configuration is not applied yet.

+## UC3: Named configurations

+Endpoint requires multiple independent configurations for different subsystems.
+For example, an IoT device may have separate configurations for:
+- Network settings (WiFi credentials, proxy settings)
+- Display settings (brightness, themes)
+- Sensor calibration parameters
+- Business logic rules

+Each named configuration can be managed, updated, and applied independently without affecting other configurations.

 # Design

 ## Configuration identifier